 Co-curricular activities are a vital part of an education at John Septimus Roe Anglican Community School.
 The School offers a wide range of co-curricular activities to all students.
 The activities vary from year to year to cater for personal interests, passions and strengths in students.
 Most activities run before and after school, however, occasionally, a co-curricular program runs at lunchtime to maximise participation.

 Through the co-curricular programme we encourage students to be participators, to gain skills, extend their personal boundaries and develop confidence in their growing abilities to handle new challenges.
 Under guidance of encouraging staff, students can choose to compete in a wide range of interschool sporting competitions Those who hanker after distant places may join school trips to Vietnam or Italy.
-The LOTE Department offers frequent opportunities for language students to travel to either Indonesia or Italy as well as involving JSR students in the exchange student programme by hosting overseas students.
+The Foreign and Community Languages Department offers frequent opportunities for language students to travel to either Indonesia or Italy as well as involving JSR students in the exchange student programme by hosting overseas students.